 Unfortunately, this is the risk associated with relying solely on text messaging or email for emergency mass notification during emergencies.
 Cellular network overload, power outages, Internet disruptions, and even landline failures mean critical notifications may not get to those who need it the most.
 Fortunately, local authorities around Gatlinburg were able to send evacuation warnings out via TV announcements, emergency sirens, and door-to-door canvassing.

-However, for many organizations and facilities such as schools, college campuses, commercial offices, industrial parks, military bases, and hospitals, these types of notification methods are not typically available.
+However, for many organizations and facilities such as schools, colleges, universities, commercial offices, industrial parks, military bases, and hospitals, these types of notification methods are not typically available.

 Redundancy is a Good Thing

 So, how can organizations address this issue?
 Answer: by using a multilayered, integrated mass notification system.
 This approach is the most effective and reliable way to reduce these risks and get critical information to as many people as possible, as quickly as possible as much as possible.

 It doesn't mean you have to go out and purchase an entirely new system or expensive hardware.
 Technologies today can turn regular office phones, computer screens, digital signage, TVs, indoor speakers, PA systems and, of course, cell phones into alerting endpoints.
 This surprisingly affordable approach significantly increases the chance someone will see or hear an alert, and it’s been shown that people take notifications more seriously if they see it more than once.
 When it comes to emergency notification, redundancy is a good thing.

 Use all Alerting Methods Available Now, Scale Later